 -Keep a bowl of hot, soapy water nearby to wash your hands often, and paper towel to dry and discard into a garbage bag.
 You don't want to keep wiping your raw chicken hands onto the same towel.

 -We do not put our meat on ice since it goes into the freezer almost immediately.
 Instead, we keep a bowl of ice cold water nearby, so when we are done processing the bird, we can soak in the water until we are able to get it into the kitchen sink for full cleaning.
+Note: we now have a dedicated stock tank that we fill with ice water, and keep cold running through it so we can place processed birds in the cold water until we are ready to package.
+This works better for us because we process dozens of birds at one time, we needed a larger holding space for them so we don't have to stop mid processing to package.

 -CLEAN CLEAN CLEAN!!
 I cannot stress enough how clean your working area needs to be.
 You don't want the meat to get infected with any bacteria or parasites.